dancamper/json2ecl/README.md

 - `UTF8`: A UTF-8 string; this is the default.
 - `STRING`: An ASCII string.
-- `VARSTRING`:  A C-style null-terminated string.
+- `VARSTRING`:  A C-style null-terminated ASCII string.
 Don't use this unless you know why you need it.

 ## Examples